the-advoid/ad-void/.github/pull_request_template.md

     The initial checks are required.
     Pull requests that do not have all boxes checked may be closed or ignored.

     Please do not submit a PR without first reading the contributing guidelines.

+    Put an 'X' in between brackets to mark the task as completed.
 -->
 ## Initial checks
 - [ ] I have read and followed the [**Contributing Guidelines**](https://github.com/the-advoid/ad-void/blob/main/CONTRIBUTING.md).